MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map/map.md

 The behavior of a [`Map`](xref:Xamarin.Forms.Maps.Map) can be customized by setting some of its properties, and by handling the `MapClicked` event.

 > [!NOTE]
-> Additional map behavior customizatin can be achieved by creating a map custom renderer.
-For more information, see [Customizing a Xamarin.Forms Map](~/xamarin-forms/app-fundamentals/custom-renderer/map/index.md).
+> Additional map behavior customization can be achieved by creating a map custom renderer.
+For more information, see [Customizing a Xamarin.Forms Map](~/xamarin-forms/app-fundamentals/custom-renderer/map-pin.md).

 ### Disable scroll